MadhuraMary/InquisitiveMinds/README.md

 <b>Steps to run the Angular application:</b>
 a.
-Run ng serve for a dev server. b  Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+Run ng serve for a dev server.<br>
+b  Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.<br>
 c.
-Also Run node server.js to have database server connection simultaneously in other window.
+Also Run node server.js to have database server connection simultaneously in other window.<br>

 Once the application has run the sample login credentials are provided below for logging in and using the application:
 <br>